shadow/shadow/docs/Running-Shadow.md

 cd resource/examples/scallion/
 tar xaf tiny-m1.large.tar.xz
 cd tiny-m1.large
-scallion -i hosts.xml -w 2
+scallion -i shadow.config.xml -w 2
 ```

 Note that these experiments will take on the order of 30 minutes to several hours, and consume ~4 to ~64 GiB of RAM, depending which size you run (tiny, small, medium, large).
-See [[Using the scallion plug-in]] for more information and for details on generating your own Scallion `hosts.xml` file, and [[Analyzing results]] for help parsing the output.
+See [[Using the scallion plug-in]] for more information and for details on generating your own Scallion `shadow.config.xml` file, and [[Analyzing results]] for help parsing the output.